JoelWillie/C-Codes/README.md

-# README: Overview of C# Programming Assignments (Programs 1-30)
+# Overview of C# Programming Assignments (Programs 1-30)

-This document provides an overview of 30 C# programming tasks completed as part of class assignments.
-The programs are divided into two main categories: **Procedural Programming (Pseudocode Conversions)** and **Object-Oriented Programming (OOP) Assignments**.
+This repository provides an overview of 30 C# programming tasks completed as part of class assignments.
+The programs are divided into three main categories: **The First Section -  Intermediate Program**, **The Second Section - OOP/Object-Orientated Programs** and lastly **The Third Section - The OOP Inheritance Programs**.
 Each program adheres to basic C# concepts covered in class, such as variables, input/output, conditionals, loops, classes, properties, inheritance, constructors, and destructors.
 All code is intended to be handwritten in a journal, following assignment instructions to avoid AI tools or external resources.

 ---